Why the US can't send humans to Mars

 1960s: Mars by 1965

-Called Project Orion, the resulting ship would take 12 years to develop, cost $100 million per year, and comfortably hold 150 people.
+Named Project Orion, the resulting ship would take 12 years to develop, cost $100 million a year, and comfortably hold 150 people.
 Their motto was "Mars by 1965, Saturn by 1970."

 By 1963, the team was having trouble getting increased funding.
-That same year, the nuclear test-ban treaty was signed, hampering the team's ability to test its vehicle.
+That same year, the Limited Test Ban Treaty was signed, hampering the team's ability to test its vehicle.

 The project was canceled a year later.